 If you’re willing to take a short trip to some residential areas, you could eat delicious home-style food for half of what you would pay in the centre.
 Often, the quality is even better in these places.

-Some of the best places in Italy on a budget are situated in the south of the country.
+Some of the best low cost destinations in Italy are situated in the south of the country.
 You do not have to spend a small fortune visiting the north to experience Italian magic.
 Instead, go south and take advantage of the beauty it offers.

 Shop in Supermarkets